Cyberbolt/CyberDB/README_EN.md

 pip install cyberdb
 ```

-If your server and client are running in two different project directories, please install CyberDB in the virtual environment of the server and client respectively.
+If your server and client are running in two different project directories, please install 'CyberDB' in the virtual environment of the server and client respectively.

 ### Links